Blog | Cloud Management | October 29, 2021

 Setting critical alerts

 Sudden increases in cloud costs can be an unpleasant surprise at best and could easily disrupt an annual budget at worst.
-With CloudCheckr, you can set alerts to know when cloud computing costs have spiked.
+With CloudCheckr CMx, you can set alerts to know when cloud computing costs have spiked.
 These budget alerts can be set to activate when costs for an account, service, or tag reach a certain percentage.
 CloudCheckr’s alerts integrate with email, SMS, Slack, Jira, and other services for up-to-the-minute updates.

-Mapping tags in CloudCheckr
+Mapping tags in CloudCheckr CMx

 Tags have syntax-based restrictions like case sensitivity, so administrators must standardize naming and capitalization conventions.
 For example, AWS prevents the creation of duplicate tag keys, but it also won’t alert administrators when two tags like “Production” and “production” are created.

-CloudCheckr offers additional capabilities for effective tag mapping.
+CloudCheckr CMx offers additional capabilities for effective tag mapping.
 Tag mapping identifies similar tags so that you can simplify and merge them.
 This is a crucial step to simplify reporting and enables administrators to identify cloud usage by department, environment, or other factors without making costly errors.

 An example of tag mapping may look something like this: